gitops97123/DevOps-Docker/02 Installation of Docker/B. How To Install Docker On RHEL 8.md

+Devops
-# How To Install Docker On RHEL-8 / CENTOS-8/ FEDORA-35
+# How To Indstall Docker On RHEL-8 / CENTOS-8/ FEDORA-35

 ## Prerequisites

-- 	RHEL/CENTOS/FEDORA 64-bit operating system
+- **RHEL/CENTOS/FEDORA** 64-bit operating system
 - 	A user account with sudo privileges
 - 	Command-line/terminal (ctrl-alt-t or applications menu > accessories > terminal)

-Docker is a containerization technology that allows you to quickly build, test and deploy applications as portable, self-sufficient containers that can run virtually anywhere.
+Docker is a containerization technology that allows you to quickly build, test and deploy applications as portable, self-suffici t containers that can run virtually anywhere.

 ## Follow these Steps